webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Loading and drawing images==

-It's cool watching all those boxes flying around, but using images for would be even cooler.
-Loading and drawing images on canvas is usually a tearful experience.
-To prevent that pain and misery, we can use a simple utility class.
+Now that we have the enemy-player interaction set with box images, let's draw actual players to make this game more interesting.
+To avoid what is usually a painful experience with loading and drawing images on canvas, we can use a simple utility class.

  player.sprite = Sprite("player");